Dzaakk/Learning-Notes/Networking-and-Communication/Foundations.md

 if sockets didn't exist, you'd have no way for apps to communicate through the network stack

 ## 3. TCP (Transmission Control Protocol)
-TCP is the reliable, plite delivery guy of the internet.
+TCP is the reliable, polite delivery guy of the internet.

 When data travels across the internet, it's chopped into **packets** (small chunks).
 TCP ensures:
 - Every packet arrives in **order**.